MoAdebisi/Data-Protection-Using-Encryption/README.md

 - Generate and manage encryption keys with AWS KMS
 - Set up and use the AWS Encryption CLI
 - Encrypt plaintext and decrypt ciphertext
+##  Creating an AWS KMS key
+This step initiates the encryption workflow by generating a cryptographic key with AWS Key Management Service (KMS).
+AWS KMS enables the creation, storage, and management of secure keys across multiple AWS services.
+The generated key will be used in subsequent steps to encrypt and decrypt data within an EC2-hosted environment.